tvpsh2021/social-snap/README.md

 # Social Snap

-Social Snap is a Chrome extension that allows you to download all images from Threads.com and Instagram.com posts with a single click.
+Social Snap is a Chrome extension that allows you to download all images from Threads.com, Instagram.com, and Facebook.com posts with a single click.

 ## Features

-- 🖼️ **Multi-Platform Support**: Works on both Threads.com and Instagram.com
+- 🖼️ **Multi-Platform Support**: Works on Threads.com, Instagram.com, and Facebook.com
 - 🎯 **Smart URL Filtering**: Only activates on individual posts, ignores homepage/feed pages
 - 🔍 Display image thumbnail previews
 - 📊 Show total count of downloadable images